JissatsU/-surl-/README.md

 # -surl-
 A tool that notifies when somebody visits a url on your web server or tries to connect via ssh.
+You could also choose an option to monitor all urls on your web server as a separate thread [NO NOTIFICATIONS-LOG ONLY]